Understanding a Cartilage-Hair Hypoplasia (CHH) Diagnosis

 This page provides educational information about Cartilage-Hair Hypoplasia (CHH).
 It is not a substitute for professional medical advice, diagnosis, or treatment from your child's pediatrician or geneticist.

-Get notified when new research about Cartilage-hair hypoplasia is published.
+Get notified when new evidence is published on Cartilage-hair hypoplasia.